-The name “Six Sigma” comes from statistics and is related to a business’ efforts to eliminate defects from its products or services and strive for perfection.
-Sigma is a Greek letter (σ) that represents the standard deviation (the amount something deviates from what it ideally should be).
-Six Sigma aims to have six standard deviations (6σ – hence the name Six Sigma) between the mean and the nearest specification limit, or put another way, to have fewer than 3.4 defects per million opportunities.
+The name “Six Sigma” originates from statistics.
+It directly refers to the Greek letter “σ” that represents the standard deviation, which is the amount something deviates from what it should be ideally.
+With that being said, Six Sigma aims to have six standard deviations between the mean and the nearest specification limit.
+To be specific, this methodology aims to have fewer than 3.4 defects per million opportunities.

-The methodology puts systems in place to collect data and measure success.
-Then a business can try to reduce defects and variation in processes through improvement projects.
+The methodology puts systems in place to primarily collect data and measure the business’ success.
+Then, a business can try to reduce defects and variations in processes through improvement projects.
 Doing so improves quality and customer experience, ultimately making a business more successful.

 Six Sigma is not just one new idea used to drive process improvements.
 Instead, it takes many other concepts and methods and combines them into a single comprehensive program.
 Some of the best-known philosophies included in the program are: